MicrosoftDocs/dynamics-365-project-operations/articles/expense/expense-using-mobile.md

 ## Frequently asked questions

-1. **Expense mobile does not default the payment method**
+### Why doesn't Expense mobile app default the payment method?

-	Organizations can customize the "Default Payment method" per Expense category when creating each new Expense Category .
-An additional setting for Payment method allows it      be  set to "import only" [Available in Expense Management--> Set Up-->Payment Methods].
+Organizations can customize the **Default Payment method** for each expense category as it's created.
+Additionally, when you set up payment methods, you can set the **Default payment method** field to **Import only**.

-   When 	(1)  Payment method has "import only" enabled: For expense categories with this Payment method, the payment method will NOT default and will be blank.
-This  experience    is consistent on both web and mobile.
+When a payment method has **Import only** enabled, the payment method doesn't default and will be blank in expense categories that have this payment method set up.
+This is consistent on both web and mobile.

-   When (2) Payment method has "Import only" turned off : For expense categories set up with this Payment method, the Payment method defaults to the set value on desktop.
-   However, on the mobile app, this is a known issue srising out of platform limitations.
-The workaround is for the user to manually make a "Payment Method" selection
-   before saving the expense report.
+When a payment method doesn't have **Import only**" enabled,  For expense categories that have this payment method set up, it defaults to the set value.
+However, on the mobile app, this is a known issue.
+To work around this issue, manually select a payment method before you save the expense report.

-2. **Cannot add or edit financial dimensions on mobile.**
+### Why can't I add or edit financial dimensions on the Expense mobile app?

-   Entering of dimensions and distributions is not supported at this time.
-As a workaround, companies can default these fields on mobile by setting up the default financial
+Entering dimensions and distributions isn't supported.
+To work around this limitation, you can default these fields on the mobile app by setting up the default financial dimensions per project or employee.
-   dimensions per Project or employee.
-If this is a feature you would like to see included in a future version of the app, please upvote here-

- 3. **Project/Category validation is not correctly reflected in Expense report mobile app.**
+### Why isn't project and category validation correctly reflected in the Expense mobile app?

-    This is not currently supported due to technical limitations with the existing platform.
+Because of technical limitations with the existing platform, this isn't supported.

- 4. **What doc types are supported on expense mobile?**
+### What document types are supported on the Expense mobile app?

-    The mobile app supports images.
-Pdf's and docs are not currently supported on expense mobile .
+The Expense mobile app supports images.
+At this time, PDF's and  other documents aren't supproted.